Apple iPhone 13 Mini review: An impressive device, except for the battery

 So if you can afford to spend a little more, I'd recommend opting for the regular iPhone 13.
 You get all of the same great features as the Mini but with a bigger battery.
 You also get more screen real estate in a way that doesn't feel monstrously large.

-Alternatively, if you don't care about all the latest bells and whistles but love the smaller form factor, you might want to consider the 2020 iPhone SE.
+If you don't care about all the latest bells and whistles but love the smaller form factor, you might want to consider the 2020 iPhone SE.
 It's significantly cheaper and still has some ripper features for a mid-range phone.

 iPhone 13 Mini pricing and availability